 PETALUMA: HOTEL PETALUMA This amazing old building is slowly being returned to its original splendor.
 After being a *residence hotel* for decades, it has been re-opened to the public for nightly stays.
 Smack-dab overlooking downtown, walking distance to numerous restaurants, bars and shopping, with a real-live accordion-door elevator and perfect 100-year-old creaky floors.
 Rates are still VERY low for wine country, but the remodel gets better and better with each visit so who knows how long it will remain a bargain.

 I can spend DAYS in downtown Petaluma and surrounding wine-country.
 Fav resty?
-TWISTED 2 but call way WAY AHEAD!
-There are only about 10 tops at this little family-run place and when it’s full, he locks the door.
-PLAN on a two-hour meal.
-Can’t get in to Twisted 2?
+CUCINA PARADISO and PLAN on a two-hour meal.
 Many other options.
 RISIBISI never disappoints and WILD GOAT BISTRO down on the river is a fun, lively spot for lunch OR dinner.
-For THE most STUNNING breakfast or lunch, there is only one option: TOPSY’S KITCHEN.
-You’ll thank me.
+With Topsy’s Kitchen sadly gone, there is only one clear breakfast option: HALLIE’S DINER You’ll thank me.

 HEALDSBURG: Headed up-valley Sonoma into my favorite part of wine-country ON THE PLANET and a town fast becoming more expensive than parts of Napa Valley.
 But wait!
 You have options: There’s a couple horrible chain-hotels on the freeway you can stay in for under $300/night (trust me, I have!)
 OR: down at the South edge of town, tucked around the corner near the Russian River sits L & M MOTEL, a funky little blast-from-the-past for a THIRD of what other stays in town cost.
 Another classic retro single-level motor hotel straight out of 1960’s station-wagon days complete with neon and a heated indoor pool.